 As the meeting heads into its second week, on the table are negotiations over payments for nature’s genetic data, how to measure progress against conservation targets, and how to fill the yawning finance gap for nature restoration – without which poorer countries cannot act.

-While much lobbying took place before ministers arrived in Colombia, COP16 itself has offered a gamut of fresh opportunities for businesses to weigh in on words in the negotiating text, share their talking points, and advocate their preferred solutions at side events, receptions, and dinners.
+While much lobbying took place before national ministers arrived in Colombia, COP16 itself has offered a gamut of fresh opportunities for businesses to weigh in on words in the negotiating text, share their talking points, and advocate their preferred solutions at side events, receptions, and dinners.

 Some corporate representatives are attending as “country delegates”, which enables insider access to the negotiations.
 The delegations of Switzerland and Japan, for example, were expected to include representatives from the pharmaceutical sector, which is a major part of the economy in both nations.